organisciak/dissertation/document/4_posterior_objective.md

 Order served as a useful grouping factor because the time spent on the first rating is confounded with the time spent reading the rating instructions, which is to say that the two are inseparable.
 Figure @fig:ch3-dwell1 shows the distribution of worker performance by dwell time alone.
-As expected, a correct classification do tend to take slightly more time, there is not enough evidence to reject the null hypothesis of equal distributions.
+As expected, a correct classification does tend to take slightly more time, but there is not enough evidence to reject the null hypothesis of equal distributions.
 Thus, for this the setting of cultural heritage retrieval relevance judgments, dwell time alone is insignificant to performance (Wilcoxon rank sum $p=0.064$; $p=0.154$ when excluding extreme outliers).

 However, dwell time considered alongside the order or task completion (i.e. how much time was spent on the first task?
 On the second?) tells a more complete story.